FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Note however that not all raw dog food is the same.
 The overall health of the dog depends on the content of the meal itself.
 This means choosing the right ingredients, counting the calories, and making sure the food includes all the right vitamins and minerals appropriate to the breed.

-This is why when it comes to raw feeding, the food intake and recipe should come from a licensed veterinary nutritionist.
+This is why when it comes to feeding raw food, the recipe should ideally come from a licensed veterinary nutritionist.
 Fortunately, there are recipes online that have been vetted by professionals that you can use as a guide for raw dog food.
 If you are subscribing to dog food delivery service platforms, every meal is typically proportioned depending on your dog’s needs.
 Take We Feed Raw for example.

 How to Calculate Raw Food Based on Body Weight